kestra-io/docs/docs/plugin-developer-guide/publish/README.md

 Feel free to add any step to start containers for integration, deploy to artifactory, ...

 ## Publish on Maven Central
-The template also include a gradle task that will publish to [Maven Central](https://central.sonatype.org/pages/producers.html).
-We will need to register to be able to publish to maven central.
+The template also include a Gradle task that will publish to [Maven Central](https://central.sonatype.org/pages/producers.html).
+You will need to register to Maven Central to be able to publish to it.

-You only need configure the `gradle.properties` to have all required properties  :
+You only need to configure the `gradle.properties` to have all required properties :

 ```yaml
 sonatypeUsername=